 Yeah.

-No, well, he might be part of the list of twelve or thirteen people that he lays out.
+Well, he might be part of the list of 12 or 13 people that he lays out.

 Who would be a good VP?

-Who do you think and I I'm just assuming for a minute based on Kasich's actions that Kasich doesn't want it.
+Who do you think, and I'm just assuming for a minute based on Kasich's actions that Kasich doesn't want it.

-Well, I think you need the uh you know, I would start you start down the road and and what you I would take first, you know, there there is an advantage to having someone who has real mean who would really reassure the party base and the establishment and the rest of them uh you know, and it can deal with those folks.
+Well, I think you need the, you know, I would start down the road, and I would take first, you know, there is an advantage to having someone who has real, I mean, who would really reassure the party base and the establishment and the rest of them, you know, and can deal with those folks.

 He has to.

-But I would look for people that could who had real credentials and might be able to bring a state out of the Democratic package.
+But I would look for people who had real credentials and might be able to bring a state out of the Democratic package.

-Well the to the pr the person that would come to mind the most if that's your thinking, it would be John Kasich.
+Well, the person that would come to mind the most, if that's your thinking, would be John Kasich.

-If John Kasich's Ohio, and I you gotta presume you you can win your Ohio yourself.
+Well, Kasich's Ohio, and you've got to presume you can win Ohio yourself.

-So with are you looking at are you looking at maybe Scott Walker in Wisconsin?
+So are you looking at maybe Scott Walker in Wisconsin?

-Well, I d you know, but he didn't mean uh then I'd ta have to take a real look at why he he slipped and fell just coming out of the gate, you know.
+Well, but he didn't, I mean, then I'd have to take a real look at why he slipped and fell just coming out of the gate.

-Well he knows how to win the state, but does he he doesn't know how to win on the presidential field?
+He knows how to win the state, but he doesn't know how to win on the presidential field.

-I thought he did a great job in uh you know, with within unions again and again and again.
+I thought he did a great job with unions again and again and again.

-What if you brought out of you know, the some of the old days?
+What have you brought out of some of the old days?

 What if you brought back people like Newt Gingrich and Rudy Giuliani?

-What do you think about Newt Gingrich's vision?
+What do you think about Newt Gingrich's view?

-I think Newt's got a lot of uh I don't know what who Newt brings you that you don't already have.
+I think Newt's got a lot of, I don't know who Newt brings you that you don't already have.

 I mean, look, he's the last guy that balanced the budget.

-He's the guy that got welfare reform done, uh, probably the most consequential speaker in in our lifetime by far.
+He's the guy that got welfare reform done, probably the most consequential speaker in our lifetime by far.

-My guess is my guess is that that Trump may would obviously put him on the list, but you're mentioning when you mention Rudy, for example.
+My guess is that Trump may obviously put him on the list, but you're mentioning, when you mention Rudy, for example, I'm on him for Attorney General.

-Uh, on the social issues and a lot of conservatives are gonna be very concerned.
+I've been on the social issues, and a lot of conservatives are going to be very confused.

-Well, listen, they got a lot they got a lot of guys to attorney general.
+Oh, listen, they got a lot of guys for Attorney General.

 We're all picking the cabinet.

-Listen, I'm um I'm listening I'm just going down that road.
+Listen, listen, I'm just going down that road.

-Uh you're the one that has the column only an act of God can stop Trump.
+You're the one that has the column, only an act of God can stop Trump.

-So what somebody asked me, I think it's as they said of uh of Calvin Coolidge, somebody said his his career showed definite signs of celestial intervention, you know.
+Somebody asked me, I think it's, as they said of Calvin Coolidge, somebody said his career showed definite signs of celestial intervention, you know?

 All right.